zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

-# Lab 2: Creating a Trial Edition Instance in OCI
+# Creating a Trial Edition Instance in OCI

 ## About this Workshop